 Child Care Insurance - A Comprehensive Guide

 Having child care insurance is critically important if you are casually watching multiple grandkids or operating a child care center.
+Home insurance companies may offer you daycare coverage as part of your home insurance policy if you meet the following restrictions:

 You might only be babysitting a few children from your home, and not consider it a business.
 It is a child care business if you are getting paid, even if you are only watching a handful of kids from your home.
 Or you own a home-based child care business with six (6) or more kids or a commercial child care center that does not operate out of your home.